 Regular Fuel

 When people ask, what is ethanol-free gas?
-They’re basically just talking about regular unleaded gasoline.
+They’re just talking about regular unleaded gasoline.
 This is the type a vast majority of American drivers use.
 Ethanol-free gas is pure gasoline that is not blended with corn-based ethanol.

 Diesel fuel

 Another question commonly asked is, “Does diesel have ethanol?”
 Diesel does not have ethanol, as it is similar to regular gasoline.
+Diesel vehicles produce more emissions than any vehicle but are also more efficient.

 Ethanol-based fuel